-But in the end, the pregnant girl is the one who needs to make this decision for herself.
-No girl should keep or terminate a pregnancy based solely on what her parents or partner wants.
+But in the end, the pregnant partner is the one who needs to make this decision.
+No one should continue or terminate a pregnancy based solely on what parents or a partner wants.

 How does someone decide?

-Every girl is different.
-Therefore, she needs to look at her own life circumstances to make the decision that is best for her.
+Everyone is different.
+Therefore, you need to look at your own life circumstances to make the decision that is best for you.

-Here are some questions a girl who is faced with an unplanned pregnancy can ask herself.
-The answers can help her determine which decision is best for her.
+Here are some questions to ask yourself.
+The answers can help you determine which decision is best for you.

 - What are my goals for the next year?
 Five years?
 Ten years?

 - How would having a baby now affect these goals?